How you can help displaced Ukrainians and how we will support you1/5/2024

 Emergency times require emergency assistance.
 Concerned by the crisis, British Columbian families have opened their homes to displaced Ukrainians.
 More than 11,000 Ukrainians have arrived in BC, with that number predicted to rise throughout 2024.
 So far, United Way BC has secured 350 housing units for people arriving from Ukraine.

 That still leaves a lot of people who desperately seek shelter in a short time span.
 Unfortunately, displaced Ukrainians don’t get the type of funding and support they need to seek safety and belonging in Canada.
 The need to find a safe place to live is vital for these families fleeing from war, and the situation is made even more challenging by BC’s rental housing crisis.

 Many British Columbians want to help, but don’t know where to start.
 At BCAA, we believe in the power of community and, as a long-time supporter of United Way BC, we felt this was an area where we could help.

 As a Membership-based organization of one million strong, we are reaching out to you, our Members, to support Ukrainians arriving in our province.
 Not only that, but for those who have home insurance policies with us, BCAA can help ensure your policy has you and your guests covered.
 Read on to learn more.

 Want to find out more about being a host for displaced Ukrainians?

 Can you provide a safe short-term or long-term living space for arriving Ukrainians?
 Your home will be a welcome shelter for those in need and you’ll feel the fulfillment of helping people when they need it most.
-Right now, United Way BC is aiming to secure 500-1000 housing units in the Lower Mainland (Vancouver, Burnaby, New Westminster, Surrey), the Fraser Valley, Kamloops, Victoria, and Nanaimo.
+United Way BC continues to secure housing units in the Lower Mainland (Vancouver, Burnaby, New Westminster, Surrey), the Fraser Valley, Kamloops, Victoria, and Nanaimo.
 Learn more at United for Ukraine or register to become a host.

 If you host displaced Ukrainians, BCAA Home Insurance has you covered